 No. Unfortunately the process of organising the graduation ceremonies means that it is not possible to register after the registration deadline for a certain ceremony has passed.
 You are, however, entitled to register for a graduation ceremony or to receive a certificate without attending a graduation ceremony within a year of completing your programme of study and can therefore register for the next available graduation ceremony date.

-Have you paid your university fees for the summer semester and completed your programme of study before 30 April?
+Have you paid your university fees for the summer semester and completed your programme of study before 30 April (in summer semester 2020 by 30 June 2020)?
 Or have you paid your fees for the winter semester and completed your programme of study before 30 November?
 No problem!
 Both your university fees and the student union fee can be reimbursed.
 You can find the reimbursement request form here: